CharlizeY/MORSE/README.md

-Coding courseworks ane exercises for Mathematics, Operational Research, Statistics, Economics at University of Warwick.
+Coding courseworks and exercises for Mathematics, Operational Research, Statistics, Economics at University of Warwick.